 August 2003 it was determined that the metal strap holding the mirror upright for the test was deforming the surface and no further meaningful work could be done until the mirror cell was complete.

 December 2003 Group 70 lost its funding.
 The mirror had to be stored until more money could be raised and construction of the telescope could begin.

 2005 A roughly 85,000 dollar grant was donated to Group 70.
 However, it was a challenge grant and could not be used until two matching grants could be attained.

 2003-2014 The corporation storing Group 70’s mirror was up for sale.
 The mirror and its accompanying equipment was moved to one of the Barosso Family Farms warehouses in the Central Valley.
 Dan Zuras announced that he was stepping down from the Group 70 presidency and Dave Barosso took over as president.

 2014-present.
 The telescope design was updated, the donated money accrued to the required amount stipulated by the challenge grant, with the help of Michael Barosso and legal council the insurance issues were resolved, a workshop was least in MacArther Ca., the mirror transported to the new shop, and work started on the telescope tube assembly.

 The the best of our knowledge Group 70 is the largest privately funded telescope and mirror that has been ground, polished, and figured by Amateur astronomers.

-For information about how the mirror was tested press here.
+For a picture tour of our project press here.
 Please be advised that the archives are continually being adding to as we work through 32 years of records…..